-\textbf{Contributions:} Toward this end, our main contributions are summarized as follows: \begin{itemize} \item In contrast to existing work on MAML-LQR, this is the first to provide personalization guarantees for both model-based and model-free learning.
+\textbf{Contributions:} Toward this end, our main contributions are summarized as follows: \begin{itemize} \item This is the first work to provide personalization guarantees for both model-based and model-free learning settings (Theorems \ref{theorem:convergence_model_based} and \ref{theorem:convergence_model_free}).
 Our convergence bounds characterize the distance between the learned and MAML-LQR optimal controller to each task-specific optimal controller and reveal the ultimate goal of the MAML-LQR approach, i.e., the quick adaptation to unseen tasks.
-In the \emph{model-based} setting, we show that the learned controller is achieved with a linear convergence rate that improves upon existing sub-linear convergence rates in existing work. \item This is the first work to provide stability (Theorem \ref{theorem:stability_model_free}) and convergence guarantees (Theorem \ref{theorem:convergence_model_free}) for the MAML-LQR approach in the model-free setting.
-In particular, our convergence guarantees demonstrate that the leaned controller stabilizes and is close to each task-specific optimal controller up to a task-heterogeneity bias.
-Furthermore, our analysis underscores the impact of different heterogeneity settings (i.e., system heterogeneity, cost heterogeneity, system and cost heterogeneity) on the convergence of the MAML-LQR approach. \end{itemize}
+In the \emph{model-based} setting, we show that the learned controller is achieved with a linear convergence rate that improves upon sub-linear rates in the existing work. \item This is the first work to establish stability (Theorem \ref{theorem:stability_model_free}) and convergence guarantees (Theorem \ref{theorem:convergence_model_free}) for the MAML-LQR approach in the model-free setting.
+Our convergence guarantees demonstrate that the learned controller stabilizes and is close to each task-specific optimal controller up to a task-heterogeneity bias.
+Furthermore, our analysis underscores the impact of different heterogeneity settings (i.e., system heterogeneity, cost heterogeneity, system, and cost heterogeneity) on the convergence of the MAML-LQR. \end{itemize}